 Energy efficiency delivers proven economic and environmental benefits.
 Efficiency resources help increase electric reliability and lower overall energy costs.
 Numerous studies have shown the abundant potential for utilizing energy efficiency as a least-cost resource.
 Despite these benefits, efficiency is often underutilized, and policies are often needed to overcome barriers to reach the full potential of energy efficiency.

 SPEER’s priority areas for policy are:

 SPEER Commission on Texas Energy Efficiency Policy – Established in 2014, a broad stakeholder group was convened to create a shared vision for the future of efficiency in the Lone Star State.
 In 2017, this group reconvened to focus on rate-making and other possible improvements to the energy market.
 The consensus of the group supported non-wires alternatives to traditional transmission and distribution, within certain bounds.
 Read more.

-Loads in SCED – A whole class of emerging companies, technologies and services are emerging to help utility customers alter or control their consumption in response to price signals or market conditions.
+Loads in SCED – A class of emerging companies, technologies and services are emerging to help utility customers alter or control their consumption in response to price signals or market conditions.
 This proposed adaptation of current rule would allow energy efficiency, demand response, and on-site generation like solar to be bid into energy markets, helping customers control their energy costs.
 Read more.